Amy Biehl

-Amy Elizabeth Biehl (April 26, 1967 – August 25, 1993) was an American graduate of Stanford University and an anti-Apartheid activist in South Africa who was murdered by Cape Town residents while a black mob shouted anti-white slurs.
-The four men convicted of her murder were pardoned by the Truth and Reconciliation Commission.
+Amy Elizabeth Biehl (April 26, 1967 – August 25, 1993) was a Fulbright Scholar and American graduate of Stanford University and an anti-Apartheid activist in South Africa who was murdered by a black mob shouting anti-white slurs at her in Cape Town.
+The four men convicted of her murder were granted amnesty by the Truth and Reconciliation Commission.

 Background

-Biehl was a student at the University of the Western Cape in Cape Town as a scholar in the Fulbright Program.
+Biehl, who was of German descent, was a student at the University of the Western Cape in Cape Town as a scholar in the Fulbright Program.

 Death

 As she drove three friends home to the township of Gugulethu, outside Cape Town, on August 25, 1993, a mob pulled her from the car and stabbed and stoned her to death.
-The attack on the car driven by her was one of many incidents of general lawlessness on the N1 highway that afternoon.
+The attack on the car driven by her was one of many incidents of general lawlessness on the N2 highway that afternoon.
 Bands of toyi-toying youths threw stones at delivery vehicles and cars driven by white people.
 One delivery vehicle was toppled over and set alight, and only the arrival of the police prevented more damage.
 There was evidence that some of the possessions belonging to her and the passengers were stolen.

-According to Rex van Schalkwyk, in his 1998 book One Miracle Is Not Enough, "Supporters of the three men accused of murdering [her]… burst out laughing in the public gallery of the Supreme Court today when a witness told how the battered woman groaned in pain." (pp. 188–89.)
 Four people were convicted of killing her.